 Working to build a popular website in the natal stage of search engines presented its challenges.
 I worked with individuals who would become the founders of Search Engine Optimization.
 Beta-tested data analytics systems and helped develop early prototypes of site metric measurements.
 I learned the value of data and became an expert in statistical modeling and mathematics.
 I worked very hard to succeed.

 So, my sincere congratulations go out to everyone that produces a great barbecue website, whether they are on this list or not.
-The internet helped spread the word about barbecue before the first website was ever written.
+Before the first website was ever written, the internet helped spread the word about barbecue.
 It is this medium of communication that has made barbecue what it is today.
-This list is filled with a diverse group of people from around the world and that is because they had this space to fan the flames of their passion.
-Now it is they who spread the word to bring great outdoor cooking to everyone.
+This list is filled with diverse people from around the world because they had this space to fan the flames of their passion.
+Now they spread the word to bring great outdoor cooking to everyone.